Norfolk Punt Club

 14. Payment of Fees upon Election

-Upon election, a candidate shall pay, within one calendar month, such Entrance and other fees as shall be requested.
+Upon election, a candidate shall pay, within one calendar month, such fees as shall be requested.
 In default of such payment, the election shall be void unless sufficient cause for delay be shown.

 15. One year’s temporary absence of member

 A member who, for any reason, anticipates inability to use the Club or its facilities for the whole of any one year shall be excused payment of the annual subscription and other annual fees provided that notice in writing is given to the Honorary Secretary before the last day of November in the previous year.
 A member wishing to be re-instated during the year in question shall pay such portion of the annual subscription as the Committee shall require.

 A member desirous of retiring from membership shall give notice in writing to the Honorary Secretary before the last day of November and shall not then be liable to pay the subscription for the following year.
 Upon re-application by a past member the Committee may, at its discretion, excuse payment of an Entrance Fee.

 17. Arrears of Subscription